pesky12/Seat-Collision-Manager/README.md

+> [!WARNING]
+> This repository is not a complete product ready for use.
+It is made public solely as a learning resource during development with expected future stable release if my motivation persists :).

 ## Seat Collision Manager: Simplified Seat and Table Collision Toggling
 Easier way to make seat and table collision toggles for your world!
 Comes with a handy marking system to easily add objects to the list of objects with a press of a button!
 No more dragging and dropping objects into the list!